-SUFS and OCRRA (Onondaga County Resource Recovery Agency) have partnered on a composting program that helps divert several tons of food waste away from SUFS garbage dumpsters returning it back to its organic orgins.
+SU Food Services (SUFS) and OCRRA (Onondaga County Resource Recovery Agency) have partnered on a composting program that helps divert several tons of food waste away from SUFS garbage dumpsters returning it back to its organic origins.

 Other Sustainability Efforts

 SUFS has proven it is easy to be sustainable while providing top rated service to its customers.
 Many efforts are underway in our award-winning dining

 operations.
 Purchasing products locally, whenever possible, either directly from the producer or through local distributors cuts down on the miles a

 product has to travel to our campus.
 Some of the vendors providing locally grown or produced food items include Beak & Skiff, Paul deLima, Freedom of

 Espresso, Hofmann Sausage Co, and Byrne Dairy.